Introduction to ZIP Archives

 Try ZIP Archives Online

-Explore our free online application, based on Aspose.ZIP for .NET, to compress files into ZIP archives easily.
+Explore our free online application, based on Aspose.ZIP for .NET, to compress files into ZIP archives effortlessly.

 Conclusion

 In this article, you have learned how to programmatically create ZIP archives in C#.
-The provided code samples demonstrate how to add files and folders to ZIP archives.
-Additionally, we covered how to create password-protected ZIP archives using both ZipCrypto and AES encryption methods.
-We also discussed parallel compression for efficiently handling large files.
+The provided code samples illustrate how to zip files in C#, add files and folders to ZIP archives, and create password-protected ZIP archives using both ZipCrypto and AES encryption methods.
+We also discussed parallel compression for efficiently handling large files and even touched upon how to zip files in .NET with C#.
 If you have any questions or need further assistance, feel free to reach out via our forum.